 Like alcohol, cannabis impairs skills commonly associated with safe driving, like quick reflexes and divided attention.
 At the moment, though, research into how much cannabis impairs a driver and methods for accurately testing how much marijuana a driver is currently under the influence of are very limited.

-In fact, a U.S. House of Representatives Appropriations Committee report this year asked for the NHTSA to coordinate with states in an attempt to develop more reliable guidelines, and acknowledged that creating standardized measurements for drug impairment was “unlikely in the near term.”
+In fact, a U.S. House of Representatives Appropriations Committee report in 2019 asked for the NHTSA to coordinate with states in an attempt to develop more reliable guidelines, and acknowledged that creating standardized measurements for drug impairment was “unlikely in the near term.”

-Now, a study conducted in Canada using toxicology results from trauma centers in British Columbia has given a little more insight into what impact blood marijuana level has on crashes.
+A May 2019 study, published in the journal Addiction, using toxicology results from trauma centers in British Columbia has given a little more insight into what impact blood marijuana level has on crashes.